seehow215/jianshu-clone/README.md

 ## About the Project

-This is a personal front end demo project cloning Jianshu(简书), a Chinese writing and blogging website.
+This is a personal front end project cloning Jianshu(简书), a Chinese writing and blogging website.

 ## Development Stack